 In 2020, Yom Kippur begins at sunset on September 27.
 Learn about the meaning behind Yom Kippur, as well as the special traditions and recipes related to this holiday.

 What Is Yom Kippur?

 Yom Kippur means “Day of Atonement” in Hebrew.
 This is the holiest Jewish holiday of the year and ends the ten days of High Holidays or “Days of Awe,” which begin with Rosh Hashanah.

-- On this day, Jewish people refrain from work and all adults fast from sundown the evening before Yom Kippur until nightfall the next day.
+- Traditionally, Jewish people refrain from work and all adults fast from sundown the evening before Yom Kippur until nightfall the next day.

 - This day is about asking God to forgive sins, reflecting on past mistakes accepting repentance, and praying.

-- Fasting is a way to cleanse and purify the body and soul.
+- Fasting is seen as a way to cleanse and purify the body and soul.

 - Many will wear all-white clothing to also symbolize purity.

-- On the day itself, there are many traditional prayers.
+- On the day of Yom Kippur itself, there are many traditional prayers.
 One of the most important prayers describes the atonement ritual performed by high priests during ancient times.

 - Yom Kippur ends with a single blast that is blown on the shofar—a trumpet made from a ram’s horn.